INL/BlackLab/aggregator/api-redesign/README.md

   (e.g. in DocInfo, arbitrary document metadata values such as `title` or `author` should probably be in a separate subobject, not alongside special values like `lengthInTokens` and `mayView`.
 Also, `metadataFieldGroups` shouldn't be alongside DocInfo structures.)
+- Don't send `mayView` for each document (until we implement such granular authorization), include it in corpus info
 - Handle custom information better. <br>
   Custom information, ignored by Blacklab but useful for e.g. the frontend, like displayName, uiType, etc. is polluting the response structure.